GWTReact/gwt-redux/README.md

 ## Getting Started

-Please take a look at the [gwt-react-examples](https://github.com/GWTReact/gwt-react-examples) project for details on how to use the library.
+Please take a look at the examples directory for details on how to use the library.

 You can download the latest release .jar from Maven Central using the following coordinates: